loechel/praesentationen/plone-and-python-community.rst

 ----

 :id: be-innovative
-:class: slide level-1
+:class: slide background-image-slide level-1
 :data-x: r+0
 :data-y: r+1000

+.. container:: overlay centered

     **"Boring"** let's you be innovative

     You could try new technologies

     Experiment with new approaches

-*But the System itself stays very conversative*
+    *But the System itself stays very conservative*

 ----